-PRDOH and subrecipients should retain this same data and information for the duration of the compliance period upon which CDBG-DR/MIT funding awarded is conditional, and in compliance with the Record Keeping, Management, and Accessibility (RKMA)

-Policy.
-This, and all CDBG-DR/MIT Program policies are available in English and Spanish on the PRDOH website at https://www.cdbg-dr.pr.gov/recursos/politicas/.
+PRDOH and subrecipients should retain the AFHM Plan and corresponding data and information for the duration of the compliance period upon which CDBG-DR/MIT funding awarded is conditional, and in compliance with the Record Keeping, Management, and Accessibility (RKMA) Policy.
+This, and all CDBG-DR/MIT Program policies are available in English and Spanish on the PRDOH website at https://recuperacion.pr.gov/en/resources/policies/.